Myterian/ssms/README.md

 Known Issues
 -
 The effect will not enclose transparent objects.
 That avoids artifact with TAA and transparent object disappearing in the fog, even if they're in the foreground.
-This can be changed by setting PostProcessEvent.BeforeTransparent to PostProcessEvent.BeforeStack.
+This can be changed by setting ```PostProcessEvent.BeforeTransparent``` to ```PostProcessEvent.BeforeStack```.